peel/peel.github.com-v1/_posts/notes/2012-09-07-using-ipad-like-a-hacker.markdown

 Not many alternatives here, huh?
 Fortunately this is perfectly enough.
 I am no expert in VPNs but do know L2TP/PPTP are perfectly enough for my personal taste.
-PS. the app comes in a free bersion that won't be able to start up w/ the OS but aside from that has all the features you'll need>;>
+PS. the app comes in a free bersion that won't be able to start up w/ the OS but aside from that has all the features you'll need>
 #### Hacker way
 And this is where the fun begins.